-Move the highlight to the file you want to copy and tag it.
-You can tag several files in this way, if desired.

-Copy the tagged files into the target directory.
+- Display the file marking functions. - Move the highlight to the file you want to copy and tag it.
+You can mark several files in this way, if desired. - Copy the marked files into the target directory.

-Additional tagging functions: see "Tagging files", page 111.
+Additional marking functions: see "Marking files," page 121.